rhammonds/Angular2Katas/readme.md

 The node_modules folder was not uploaded so in order to build they need to be installed using npm install

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+To deploy to IIS using ng build --deploy-url /IIS_Application_Name

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-Other run options are npm start (same as npm run prod), ng serve, ng serve --e dev
+Other run options are npm start (same as npm run prod), ng serve, ng serve --e dev.

+If you are struggling to find a free port you can add this to automatically choose the port: --port=0

+To run on node:
+•	npm install http-server -g
+•	http-server ./dist

 ## Running unit tests